documatt/sphinx-themes/docs/themes/documatt.rst

 Documatt Theme
 ##############

-Mobile friendly Sphinx theme designed to provide great documentation reading experience with beautiful typography.
+Reader friendly Sphinx theme designed to provide great documentation reading experience with a beautiful typography.

-This theme is default theme of Documatt's `Techwriter at work blog <https://techwriter.documatt.com>`_ but you are welcome to use it with any Sphinx project.
+This theme is default theme of `Documatt's open-source projects <https://github.com/documatt>`_ but you are welcome to use it with any Sphinx project.

 .. image:: img/documatt/screenshot.png